Quantum Error Correction for Quantum Memories: Introduction

-In this review we will discuss the basic ideas behind error correction: we will focus on quantum error correction using stabilizer codes for the purpose of making a quantum memory.
-Experimental efforts have not advanced very much into the domain of scalable quantum error correction.
+Experimental efforts have not yet advanced into the domain of {\em scalable} quantum error correction.
+Scalable quantum error correction would mean (1) making encoded qubits with decoherence rates which are genuinely below that of the elementary qubits and (2) demonstrate how, by increasing coding overhead, one can reach even lower decoherence rates, scaling in accordance with the theory of quantum error correction.

 Several experiments exist of the 3-qubit (or 5-qubit) repetition code in liquid NMR, ion-trap, optical and superconducting qubits.
 Four qubit stabilizer pumping has been realized in ion-trap qubits \cite{barreiro+:stab}.
 Some topological quantum error correction has been implemented with eight-photon cluster states in \cite{yao+:topo} and a continuous-variable version of Shor's 9-qubit code was implemented with optical beams \cite{aoki+:CVshor}.
+In \cite{bell+:graph} the authors did an implementation of the [[4,1,2]] code in an all-optical set-up using a five-qubit polarization-based optical cluster state.

+In \cite{nigg:steanecode} seven trapped-ion qubits were used to represent, using Steane's 7-qubit code (see Section \ref{sec:CSS}), one effective, encoded, qubit and several logical gates were performed on this encoded qubit via the transversal execution of gates on the seven elementary qubits.

-Given the advances in coherence times and ideas of multi-qubit scalable design, in particular in ion-trap and superconducting qubits, one may hope to see more scalable error correction, fine-tuned to experimental capabilities and constraints, in the years to come.
+The book \cite{book:lidar_brun} has a chapter with an overview of experimental quantum error correction.
+Given the advances in coherence times and ideas of multi-qubit scalable design, in particular in ion-trap and superconducting qubits e.g. \cite{barends+:jos_surf}, one may hope to see scalable error correction, fine-tuned to experimental capabilities and constraints, in the years to come.